jpettersson/wearify/README.md

-# wearify
+# Wearify

-A weekend **hack** that allows you to start playing Spotify playlists from your Wear watch.
+A weekend _**hack**_ that allows you to start playing Spotify playlists from your Wear watch.
 While already useful, this project is not a final product.
 Use it as a implementation reference or play around with it for fun.

 ## Why?

-I believe the key for wearables to work as a modality for input is that they actually improve the user experience beyond mobile apps.
 This app adds a small amount of usefulness to a common use case: Start a Spotify playlist when I can't reach my phone.
 For instance, when I'm standing on the subway.

 ## How does it work?

-The gradle project contains two applications:
+The standard Android Studio gradle project contains two applications:

 * A playlist browser running on the wear watch
 * A companion mobile app responsible for authenticating with Spotify and download Playlists

-The application is not distributed in the Play store, so you need to clone and build this project if you want to try it out. it's a standard Android Studio gradle project.
+The application is not distributed in the Play store, so you need to clone and build this project if you want to try it out.

+## How to use it

 0. Install the Wear app on your Wear device.
 1. Install the Mobile app on your mobile device.